yaronf/I-D/STAR/draft-ietf-acme-star.md

 - MUST respond with 403 (Forbidden) to any requests to the star-certificate endpoint.
 The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderCanceled".

-Issuing a cancellation for an order that is not in "valid" state has undefined semantics.
+Issuing a cancellation for an order that is not in "valid" state is not allowed.
 A client MUST NOT send such a request, and a server MUST return an error response with status code 400 (Bad Request) and type "urn:ietf:params:acme:error:recurrentCancellationInvalid".

 Explicit certificate revocation using the revokeCert interface (Section 7.6 of {{I-D.ietf-acme-acme}}) is not supported for STAR certificates.
 A server receiving a revocation request for a STAR certificate MUST return an error response with status code 403 (Forbidden) and type "urn:ietf:params:acme:error:recurrentRevocationNotSupported".